-Before my cousin Denisa and I left our friends in Terracina, we had a lovely breakfast and were given a tour of their eggplant/aubergine farm.
+My cousin Denisa and I left our friends in Terracina after we had a lovely breakfast and were given a tour of their eggplant/aubergine farm.
 It’s run by Giacinta’s (my mother’s friend who she met when she was living in Paris) and Carmine’s daughter, Valerie.

 As you can see, Valerie has her work cut out for her, growing and harvesting these beauties to local distributors who sell them at the markets.
 I’m sure her husband, Sergio loves to help, though!
 They also had fig and pomegranate trees, as well as some ornamentals.
 Everything grows so incredibly well in this part of Italy!

 After our garden tour, we bid this warm, welcoming, and lovely family a fond farewell and started off down the coast road again.
 We had to stop to enjoy the scenery, only minutes from Terracina.